Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 There are several things to do next:

-- RGB spot rendering and image rendering.
+- **RGB spot rendering and image rendering**

   Finish the RGB-wavelength conversion and thus generate a spot that represents a common light source with all wavelengths.
 This will then be used to render an RGB image.

-- Adding reflection,
+- **Adding reflection**

   The current implementation only computes refraction, reflections are marked but not calculated, but they will be needed to simulate flares and glares.

-- Restructure.
+- **Restructure**

   For now, the spot is still generated in the `Lens` class, which is not what a lens is supposed to do.
 A different class is needed to perform the image generation part.

+- **Rework sample algorithm**

+  It is only after I see the generated spot that I realized that the spot looks patterned, this is due to the sampling algorithm is based on polar coordinate and sample points being concentric.
+While this helps for analysis, it does not look natural.
+Either a new sampling algorithm is needed, or noises need to be added to make the spot less "organized".

 -> Back to [journal selection](#journals)